bcgov/fbp-go/README.md

 - Do lots of re-factoring (code was written as p.o.c. in a big rush).
 - Persist last settings?
 (Except for lat/long - since that's a log of the persons location and we don't want to persist anything personal)
 - (pending p.o.) set the FFMC lower limit to 60?
-- E: "do you think we could incorporate the Beaufort Scale into FBP Go?
-Maybe either as an information thing they can hover over or directly into the slider?"?

 ## Log of changes & decisions.